Trade Federation Charter

 E. Invalidation

-After an Act has been enacted and made part of the Authorized Acts of the Trade Federation, it can be challenged by a 2/3 majority of the Cabinet, requiring a judicial review of the Act by the Chief Justice to determine the Acts legality in light of this Charter and the laws of the Trade Federation.
+After an Act has been enacted and made part of the Authorized Acts of the Trade Federation, it can be challenged by a 2/3 majority of the voting Cabinet members, requiring a judicial review of the Act by the Chief Justice to determine the Acts legality in light of this Charter and the laws of the Trade Federation.
 If the Chief Justice holds an Act to be legal, it shall remain an Authorized Act of the Trade Federation on its own terms.
-If the Chief Justice holds an Act to be illegal, a vote of invalidation is required with a 3/4 majority of the Cabinet to invalidate and strike the Act from the Authorized Acts of the Trade Federation.
+If the Chief Justice holds an Act to be illegal, a vote of invalidation is required with a 3/4 majority of the voting Cabinet members to invalidate and strike the Act from the Authorized Acts of the Trade Federation.

 Article X. Standard Rules of Order